Walnut Hill on the Sabine River

 FISHING: An iconic East Texas river fishery stretches for approximately 3.5 miles along Walnut Hill on The Sabine’s southern boundary.
 Sabine River fishing for black bass, sand bass, stripers, catfish, alligator gar and other game fish is exceptional, challenging anglers of all skill levels.
 Convenient canoe and kayak access to the river is possible by way of a sloped concrete bulkhead.
 For the lake fisherman, many of the ranch’s other lakes have trophy bass fishing potential; conveniently, the western bank of legendary Lake Fork is less than 10 miles from the ranch’s entry gate!

 RANCH ROAD SYSTEM AND FENCING: A carefully planned, interconnecting ranch road system provides convenient access to every area of the ranch and to The Sabine River.
-Metal bridges, road crowning, cattle guards and concrete low water crossings make travelling the ranch enjoyable.
+Metal bridges, road crowning, cattle guards and concrete low water crossings make traveling the ranch enjoyable.
 The ranch’s welded high fence is galvanized, stretching approximately 6.5 miles; all drainages and water gaps are double braced and secure.
 Further enhancing aesthetics, nearly 1.5 miles of painted pipe fencing separates the paved ranch road and large hay pasture.

 COLONIAL ESTATE: The ranch’s magnificent colonial-style red brick home and courtyard are perfectly positioned on a hilltop overlooking the private lake and wildlife sanctuary.
 The custom three story home features 6 bedrooms and 4.5 bathrooms with vast balconies porches which provide spectacular multi-directional views.
 The home’s centerpiece is a grand trophy room boasting 32’ ceilings.
 From the trophy room, a landing and separate staircase leads to a well appointed guest quarters with 2 bedrooms and a full bathroom for additional, private lodging.
 A generous driveway and parking area lead to an oversized 3 car garage with an adjoining mud room.
 The home’s stout construction benefits from post tension engineered foundation consisting of 632 yards of concrete and 110 twenty foot piers.
 Impressive interior finishing includes: custom red oak cabinets and trim throughout, modern stainless steel appliances, granite counter tops, interior pillars, multiple fireplaces and much more!
 For room dimensions, full interior details and more information, please contact us.